harness/developer-hub/docs/software-engineering-insights/sei-profiles/trellis-profile.md

 * Enable and disable individual factors to include or exclude them from your Trellis Score calculation.
 * Adjust the weight of each factor.
 Assign a low weight (1-5) to make less important factors have a lower impact on your score.
 Assign a higher weight (5-10) to make more important factors have a higher impact on your score.
 Weights are relative.
 For example, if all factors are weighted 5, then all factors are still equal.

-In the subsection for the individual factors, you can:
+In the subsections for the individual factors, you can:

 * Adjust the metrics that are included in each factor's calculation.
 For information about the metrics behind each factor, go to [Trellis Score](../sei-metrics-and-insights/trellis-score.md).
 * Define target performance ranges for each metric.